natanael7/MineFlow/README.md

 <img src="https://raw.githubusercontent.com/natanael7/MineFlow/master/assets/images/status1.png" width="350">

+---

-The mod can be tested by copying the mod-file from `jar/` to your `.minecraft/mod` folder.
+The mod can be tested by copying the file `jar/mineflow-0.1-alpha-mc1.10.2.jar` to your `.minecraft/mods` folder.